-Haiti: First University-level solar cooking course; promotion by students
+Haiti: First University-level solar cooking course; promoting Haines solar cookers

-Three successful pilot projects proved adoption of, and high demand for, parabolic solar stoves.
+In previous years, three successful pilot projects proved adoption of, and high demand for, parabolic solar stoves.
 SHE's efforts in Haiti started in 2011 thanks to a partnership with The Nature Conservancy (TNC) introducing 30 "Sun Oven" and 30 "Stove-Tec" cookers in Tilori, a small town on the Haiti-Dominican Republic border.
 TNC then introduced 78 parabolic "Sun and Ice" solar stoves, upon SHE's recommendation, to satisfy Tilori residents' desires for fast cooking and frying.
 With a high demand for more solar stoves, in 2015, SHE distributed 25 SolSource parabolic stoves in partnership with the Solar Electric Light Fund, a successful project whose evaluation showed "very high adoption" and "high impact" of the solar stoves according to UN standards.
-Read more about our projects in Tilori, and photos on Facebook.
+Read more about our projects in Tilori, and see photos on Facebook.